younes-alhyan/convertingpdf-server/README.md

 I contributed mainly to linking the **backend server** with the web app, handling authentication, and integrating PDF tools.

-Frontend handled by my teammate: [Quick-Doc-Tool repo](https://github.com/itachi-555/quick-doc-tool).
+Frontend handled by my teammate: [ConvertingPDF repo](https://github.com/lamgaldamtechnology/convertingpdf).

 ## 📑 Table of Contents